litmuschaos/v1-litmus-docs/docs/pod-io-stress.md

 ### Watch Chaos progress

-- Set up a watch on the applications interacting/dependent on the affected pods and verify whether they are running
+- View the status of the pods as they are subjected to IO disk stress.

-  `watch kubectl get pods -n <application-namespace>`
+  `watch -n 1 kubectl get pods -n <application-namespace>`

+- Monitor the capacity filled up on the host filesystem

+  `watch du -h`

 ### Check Chaos Experiment Result

-- Check whether the application stack is resilient to CPU spikes on the app replica, once the experiment (job) is completed.
+- Check whether the application stack is resilient to IO stress on the app replica, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-pod-cpu-hog -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-pod-io-stress -n <application-namespace>`

-## Pod CPU Hog Experiment Demo
+## Pod IO Stress Experiment Demo

-- A sample recording of this experiment execution is provided [here](https://youtu.be/MBGSPmZKb2I).
+- The Demo Video will be Added soon.